 - Don't let the contents get too wet.
 If they do, there are a number of ways to fix a wet worm bin, such as adding more fresh bedding.

 - Don't let the contents dry out, either.
 This is death for worms.
 The contents of the bin should feel as moist as a wrung-out sponge.

 - It is a good idea to add a few handfuls of the original vermicompost to the new bins as you add them.
 This will introduce a few worms (and maybe eggs) to the new bin, as well as other beneficial microorganisms to help with the decomposition process.

-- You can have a bunch of these worm bins going for maximum composting capacity.
-Line them up in your basement or mudroom, and you'll always be able to compost your kitchen scraps!
+- Maintain several worm bins for maximum composting capacity.
+Line them up in your basement or mudroom, and you'll always be able to compost your kitchen scraps.